CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 weight: 30
 toc: 3
 ---
 This guide describes the three methods for upgrading Cumulus Linux.
-Two of these methods optionally support {{<link url="#issu" text="In-Service-System-Upgrade (ISSU)">}}, enabling you to upgrade with minimal disruption to network traffic.
+Two of these methods optionally support {{<link url="#issu" text="In-Service-System-Upgrade (ISSU)">}}, enabling you to perform a hitless (sub-second loss of data plane traffic) upgrade.

 To upgrade Cumulus Linux, choose one of the three upgrade methods: